Share

 “I fly up to Sacramento Monday mornings and back home on Thursdays,” she said.
 “I call my mom every day, check in with my family, and stay in touch with everyone in L.A.”

-Beyond representing her district, Pacheco serves on four Assembly committees, including one with an especially intriguing name — Chair of Rules.
+In addition to representing her district, Pacheco serves on four Assembly committees, including one of the most operationally complex: Chair of Rules.

 “I’m in charge of the operations of the State Assembly,” she explained.
 “That includes bill referrals and managing the day-to-day activities of the legislative body.”

-She also serves on the Judiciary Committee (fitting for a lawyer), Local Government, and Governmental Organization.
+She also serves on the Judiciary Committee, along with Local Government and Governmental Organization.

 “It’s a lot of responsibility for someone just two years in,” Susman observed.

-But Pacheco embraces the workload, viewing it as both an honor and an opportunity to make meaningful change.
+Pacheco views the workload as both a responsibility and an opportunity to make meaningful change.

-At the heart of their conversation was Assembly Bill 2743, a piece of legislation Pacheco authored to address an emerging issue in the car-sharing space.
+At the heart of the discussion was Assembly Bill 2743, legislation authored by Pacheco to address problems emerging in the peer-to-peer car-sharing industry.

-When regulators reclassified certain peer-to-peer transactions, some small operators suddenly faced massive increases in required financial responsibility coverage — in some cases, jumping from $1 million to $5 million in liability requirements overnight.
+After regulatory reclassification, some small operators suddenly faced major increases in required liability coverage — in some cases from $1 million to $5 million almost overnight.

 “These were unintended consequences,” Pacheco explained.
 “We’re not talking about corporations here.
 We’re talking about small businesses — people trying to make a living by sharing their vehicles safely and responsibly.”